Amankumar006/online-learning-plateform/src/documentation.md

 -   **Client to Server (Server Actions):** Client components (e.g., a form in a page) invoke `async` functions exported from `src/lib/actions.ts`.
 Next.js automatically handles the RPC-like call to the server, where the action executes.
 This is the primary method for data mutation and backend logic.
 -   **Client to Firebase (SDK):** For real-time updates and authentication, the client uses the Firebase JS SDK.
     -   `onAuthStateChanged` is used in layouts to protect routes and fetch user profiles.
-    -   Firestore's `onSnapshot` is used in features like the Study Room to listen for real-time changes to participants and chat messages.
+    -   Firestore's `onSnapshot` is used in real-time features to listen for changes to documents and collections.
 -   **Server Action to Data Layer:** Server Actions in `actions.ts` call functions from `data.ts` to interact with Firestore, keeping the actions clean and focused on orchestration.
 -   **Server Action to AI Module:** Server Actions call Genkit flows defined in `/src/ai/flows` to perform AI tasks.
 For example, when an admin generates a lesson, the server action calls the `generateLessonContent` flow.
 -   **Components within Frontend:** Standard React patterns are used: